|We cremated him the day before Christmas last, in 2015. |

 It’s been six months now, and I miss him.
 It’s not that I think of him every day, but his two photos have a prominent place in my house, next to a little wooden box with his ashes: a shrine; it helps me to remember.

 Thinking back, I recall several nasty incidents involving hefty encounters with harsh words, words I have not stored in my mind, but they were there.
 There were also times he was there for me when things got rough, with simple practicalities that made life easier for me.

-I‘ve hated him, I have loved him, but the last years of his life I grew to like him as well.
+I‘ve hated him, I have loved him, but in the last years of his life, I grew to like him as well.
 He was my dad, and there is no other.